The short answer

 - Advanced phrasing suggestions and synonym recommendations (Premium)

-- Longer text checks without splitting (Premium removes the character limit)
+- Longer text checks without splitting usually require Premium

 - AI-powered paraphrasing tool